vacp2p/rfc/content/docs/rfcs/14/README.md

 Key agreement is out of band.
 It also provides an encrypted signature and padding for some form of unlinkability.

+### Version 2

+This indicates that payloads MUST be encoded using [35/WAKU-NOISE](/spec/35).

+This provides for symmetric encryption and asymmetric key-exchange protocols.

 # Differences from Whisper / Waku v1 envelopes

 In Whisper and Waku v1, an envelope contains the following fields: `expiry, ttl, topic, data, nonce`.